gradle/gradle/design-docs/features/ide-integration/wtp-classpath/README.md

 ####Test cases

-- requesting the classpath attributes on the current Gradle version returns an empty list
+- requesting the classpath attributes on any Gradle version returns an empty list
-- requesting the classpath attributes on any previous Gradle version throws an `UnsupportedMethodException`

 ###Story: Tooling API adds the deployed/non-deployed attributes